 “Munari’s process of design actually leave strong traces, unforgettable, inerasable figurative or cultural pointers”

-Born in Gorizia in 1930, his goldsmithing industrialist is an atypical figure of collector, patron and inventor.
+He was born in Gorizia in 1930, this goldsmithing industrialist is an atypical figure of collector, patron and inventor.

-In 1985 he creates an artistic workshop in which cooperate 20 of the world greatest architects and designers (e.g. Aulenti, Castiglioni, Sottsass, De Lucchi, Magistretti, Scarpa).
+In 1985 he created an artistic workshop in which cooperated (e.g. Aulenti, Castiglioni, Sottsass, De Lucchi, Magistretti, Scarpa).

-In his search for inspirations, ideas and original projects, Cleto Munari is open to a continuous analysis, experimenting with new techniques, approaches and materials.
+In his research for inspirations, ideas and original projects, Cleto Munari is open to a continuous analysis, experimenting with new techniques, approaches and materials.

-His works - especially those created on gold and silver – are part of permanent collections all around the world, including the Metropolitan Museum of Art of New York.
+His works – especially those created with gold and silver – are part of permanent collections all around the world, including the Metropolitan Museum of Art of New York.